 In 2010, the Minnesota Legislature passed a law prohibiting residential building contractors and remodelers from offering to pay all or part of a homeowner’s insurance deductible or offer anything of value to convince a homeowner to enter into a contract (Minn.
 Stat. § 325E.66).
-The law has since changed, and the Construction Codes and Licensing Division (CCLD) has begun to enforce action against contractors for violations.
+The law has since changed.
+The Construction Codes and Licensing Division (CCLD) has begun to enforce action against contractors for violations.

-If you have any questions about this law, you can contact CCLD Enforcement Services at 651-284-5069 or firstname.lastname@example.org.
+If you have any questions about this law, contact CCLD Enforcement Services at 651-284-5069 or firstname.lastname@example.org.